emmasbragia/Group7_FinalProject/readme.md

     - no issues as of now.

     Emma:
-    - What did you do yesterday?
+    - I reviewed the webpage and discussed with Lajzoo potential changes to prototype.
-    -  What are you planning to do today?
+    - I plan to create the sign up/sign in/sign out code.
-    -  Any problems are you facing?
+    - No problems.

     Inaki:
     - What did you do yesterday?